bullat859/m.payra/index.md

                         </p>
                         <div class="bg-emerald-500/10 border-l-2 sm:border-l-4 border-emerald-500 p-3 sm:p-4 rounded-r-xl mt-3 text-emerald-200 text-xs sm:text-sm leading-relaxed">
                             <strong class="font-bold text-emerald-400 block mb-1">Total Privacy Guarantee:</strong>
                             Any text, notes, or personal information you type into the notes feature are <strong>stored strictly offline on your device</strong>.
-We do not read, collect, sync, or transmit your note data to any external cloud server.
+We do not read, collect, or transmit your note data to any external cloud server.
                         </div>
                     </div>